vic-ma/howtodismantle.github.io/_posts/2025-04-02-Peakboard-Meets-Shelly-Building-a-Smart-Dashboard-for-Tracking-Temperature-and-Humidity.md

 Today, we'll take a closer look at a relatively new product: The Shelly [Humidity and Temperature sensor](https://www.shelly.com/products/shelly-h-t-gen3-matte-black).
 It comes with an e-ink display and Wi-Fi connection.
 To learn how to configure the Wi-Fi connection during the initial setup, see the [official documentation](https://www.shelly.com/blogs/documentation/shelly-h-t-gen3?srsltid=AfmBOop_uRRkBuYODH76QXhhOjD3FCpFxvW4KtqyH2xq85LxG6U4f19C).

 In our example, we'll use MQTT to build a Peakboard dashboard that displays the current temperature and humidity from the Shelly sensor.
-We'll also build our own history charts and store the values for later analysis in Peakboard Hub.
+We'll also store the values in Peakboard Hub and build charts to analyze the historical data.

 ![image](/assets/2025-04-02/010.png)